Developmental Biology and Congenital Anomalies Branch (DBCAB)

 • Biophysics/Biomechanics of Development: Examines how biophysical forces and mechano-transduction contribute to morphogenetic events regulating embryonic development and patterning

-• Developmental Genetics and Genomics: Identifies and characterizes factors that control developmental processes and examines how alterations in them lead to structural birth defects
+• Developmental Genetics and Genomics: Identifies and characterizes the genes, genetic networks, and epigenetic factors that control developmental processes to understand how alterations in them lead to structural congenital anomalies

-• Developmental Neurobiology: Examines mechanisms that control the early pattern of the developing nervous system, neurogenesis, differentiation, axonal guidance, neural tube formation, and neural crest differentiation
+• Developmental Neurobiology: Examines mechanisms that control the early pattern of the developing nervous system, neurogenesis, differentiation, axonal guidance, neural crest differentiation and migration, and neural tube formation and defects

 • Early Embryonic Development: Seeks to explain the cellular and molecular mechanisms directing the zygote to establish the embryonic plan for developing a complex, multicellular organism